 Lipogems only requires a small amount of fat to be removed (2-6 tablespoons).
 Your doctor will first inject a mixture of saline and an anesthetic into the harvest area which will thoroughly numb it as well as loosen the fat tissue for removal.
 The solution also helps to prevent bruising/bleeding in that area.
 The adipose tissue is usually taken from the patient's stomach or thigh area.
 For a more detailed explanation, please go to our Lipogems' Video Section to watch Gerard Malanga, MD and Jay Bowen, DO demonstrate the Lipogems Procedure, the Lipogems video by Lipogems International SpA and Professor Arnold Caplan's talk at TOBI explaining the process.

 Heavy lifting and vigorous activities should be restricted for a week, but always follow the advice of your doctor.
 Patients usually experience limited soreness from the harvest site for a few days afterwards as well as slight drainage which commonly stops within 24 hours.
 Your doctor may recommend a compression garment to wear for a few days after the procedure.
 The healing process for the injected area takes time (usually 6-8 weeks) and your doctor will be monitoring you for a return to full, unrestricted activities.
-Patients continue to see healing results up to 3 months time.*
+Patients continue to see healing results for an extended period of time.*

 Lipogems' Patient Info

 New Jersey Regenerative Institute | 197 Ridgedale Avenue, Suite 210, Cedar Knolls, New Jersey 07927 | 973-998-8309